SergioRomera/quest/README.md

 ```
 * Foglight cartridge

-Copy your cartridge files in this directory:
+Copy your additional cartridge files in this directory:

 ```
 .